tttom/MacroMax/python/README.md

 ````
 to choose PyTorch when a compatible GPU is available, and NumPy otherwise.
 Although this machine learning library can be used without a hardware accelerator, we found that NumPy (with FFTW) can be faster when no GPU is available.
 This backend selection rule is used by default.

-Experimental support exists for alternative backend implementations such as [TensorFlow](https://www.tensorflow.org/).
-Please refer to the [backend source code](https://github.com/corilim/MacroMax/tree/master/python/macromax/backend) for the latest work in progress.
-Pull requests are always welcome.

 #### Additional packages
 The package comes with a submodule containing example code that should run as-is on most desktop installations of Python.
 Some systems may require the installation of the ubiquitous ````matplotlib```` graphics library: